Stuycs-K/lab11-stuyrim-5-khoshe-chens/README.md

 ## Features

-:ballot_box_with_check: added baseDmg to all Adventurer subclasses

-:question: Necromancer (need to finish story)

-:question: Priest
+:question: if HP goes below 0, the player dies

+:question: When all enemies or allies die, win/lose screen is displayed

+:question: boss has a 30% of showing up as an enemy

 :ballot_box_with_check: Asking for target based on name

-:white_check_mark: Enemies' Turn

-:white_check_mark: Party's Turn

-:white_check_mark: drawBackground

-:white_check_mark: drawText

-:white_check_mark: TextBox

-:white_check_mark: createRandomAdventurer

-:white_check_mark: drawParty

-:white_check_mark: colorByPercent
+:ballot_box_with_check: added baseDmg to all Adventurer subclasses so an Adventurer's damage can be buffed

-:white_check_mark: drawScreen
+:white_check_mark: Necromancer attack/support/special

-:white_check_mark: userInput
+:white_check_mark: Priest attack/support/special

+:white_check_mark: Displaying player attacks in left box and enemy attacks on right box

+:white_check_mark: Enemies' Turn, press enter to see each move

+:white_check_mark: Party's Turn, displays correctly, all damage is truncated to nearest integer

-:white_check_mark: quit
+:white_check_mark: drawBackground, drawText, TextBox, colorByPercent, createRandomAdventurer, userInput, quit

-:question: run
+:white_check_mark: every adventurer's name, type, HP, and special are displayed properly

+:white_check_mark: drawScreen, text displays and clears correctly

+:white_check_mark: HP never goes below 0

+:question: HP never goes above maxHP

+:ballot_box_with_check: adventurer names are randomly chosen from a list with no repeats

+:question: run (missing special case for priest special attack when player's turn)

 :white_check_mark: This feature works.